… to learn the photographic vocabulary "Glossary of Photography"

 - PSD – a native format for saving files in the Photoshop retouching software

 - RAW – a digital image format containing the raw information of the sensor.
-[Click here to read the full article about the RAW format.]
+[Click here in order to read the full article about the RAW format.]

 - Red eye – the undesirable effect in flash photography of people and animals appearing to have red eyes caused by a reflection from the retina when the flash gun is too near the camera lens.
-It is easy to fix this effect with software such as Lightroom.
-[Click here to learn more about Lightroom.]
+It is also easy to fix this effect with software such as Lightroom.

 - Reflex – a camera with the possibility of changing the lens including optical sight system through the lens